+Social media marketing requires both strategy and creativity.
 While it may seem overwhelming, its importance cannot be overstated.
-It’s so important that 97% of marketers are using social media and 78% of salespeople outsell their peers by using social media for their business.
+It’s so important that >around 92% of marketers

+media are outselling their peers who aren’t.
 Plus, its benefits extend far beyond increasing sales.

-Clearly, there is a disconnect between those who are seeing the benefits of social media and those struggling to get started.
+Clearly, there’s a disconnect between those who are seeing the benefits of social media and those struggling to get started.
 If the latter sounds like you, keep reading.
 You’re about to learn how social media marketing

 can help build your business.
 Some of the benefits you’ll learn about include:

 - Growing your brand awareness: Social media marketing will make it easy to spread the word about your products and mission.

 - Increasing your traffic: Using social media and linking it to your website will increase your traffic tremendously.

 - Promoting your products and services: This is ultimately why you invest in marketing, right?

 Not sure where to start?
 If you’re looking to learn how to utilize social media marketing to grow your business